whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2026-spring/02-sketching-and-modeling-basics-autodesk-fusion/02-11-model-object-from-third-angle-projection-in-autodesk-fusion-and-export-render-image-assignment.md

 There is no "right" way to model your object.
 Try to think of the main shapes.
 Break those down into pieces and then model the main form.
 Add details after you get the main forms.
 Look at the example videos to see different techniques and approaches to modeling simple objects.

-Using your third angle projection sketches, make a model at least one of your objects in Fusion 360.
+Using your third angle projection sketches, make a model at least one of your objects in Fusion.
 Use [Rule Number 1](https://youtu.be/ZYXSJ6EQ9S4) to divide you object into components.
 Label your components and make sure to activate each component when you are working on it.
 It is easy to forget which component is activated so it is good practice to right click on the component and isolate it so it is the only thing you can see.
 Remember to click the dot in the browser to activate the component that you want to work on so that the design history in the timeline stays with that component.

 ## Instructions

 1. Model at least 1 of your objects but you may model more.
 2. Make all of the dimensions that you need are in your third angle projection sketch.
-3. If any dimensions are missing from the sketch, remeasure the object so you have the information needed to make an accurate model in Fusion 360.
+3. If any dimensions are missing from the sketch, remeasure the object so you have the information needed to make an accurate model in Fusion.
 4. If you do not like the objects from your third angle projections, you can choose new objects.
 Draw new third angle projections with dimensions so you can make the 3D models.
 5. Use the basic Fusion 360 modeling techniques covered in this course.
 You likely will not be able to model every detail exactly, but give it your best shot to have some representation of each part of the object in your Fusion 360 model.
 6. Remember Rule #1 - make a component, label the component, and activate it.
 This will help keep your design history timeline cleaner.